The Friday Five

 overworked lawyers

 How do you know if you are overworked by your supervising attorney?
-And, if you are being asked to do the impossible, do you feel you still need to try because there’s nothing else to do about it?
+When you are being asked to do the impossible, do you feel you need to try because there’s nothing else to do about it?
+If you find yourself overworked and overwhelmed, here are questions to ask yourself and steps to take to make a change.

 1. Is the Overwork Situation Acute (Temporary) or Chronic (Long-term)?